Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Memory Management of Compressed Tensors

-\mysubsubsection{Impact of sparsity on reuse} Increasing sparsity of tensors can lead to lower reuse of the data operands.
-To determine the impact of sparsity, we considered evaluations by Han et al. \cite{han2015learning} and obtained effectual MACs (\%) and NZs in input activations and pruned weights (\%) for AlexNet \cite{krizhevsky2012imagenet} and VGG-16 \cite{simonyan2014very}.
-Then, we calculated the reuse as NZ MACs per NZ in a tensor.
-Fig. \ref{fig::analysis-data-reuse-sparse} plots the reuse opportunities for both dense and sparse tensors of CNN layers.
-It shows that while reuse characteristics discussed above are preserved (e.g., increase/decrease in the reuse of activations/weights as we go deeper), the reuse factor decreases for almost all layers and all the three tensors, as compared to processing dense tensors.
+\mysubsubsection{Impact of sparsity on reuse} Increase in sparsity can lead to lower reuse.
+To determine the impact of sparsity, we considered evaluations by Han et al. \cite{han2015learning} for pruned AlexNet and VGG-16 models.
+For recent DNNs like MobileNetV2 or BERT models, we considered sparse models as listed in Table \ref{tab:sparsity-dnn-models}.
+Then, we calculated the reuse as NZ MACs per NZ of a tensor.
+Fig. \ref{fig::analysis-data-reuse-sparse} plots the reuse opportunities for both dense and sparse tensors of CNNs and NLP models.
+Since execution in encoder/decoder modules of NLP models is repetitive, unique layers of a single module are only shown (sparsity averaged across all encoder/decoder modules).
+The figure shows that for sparse models, reuse characteristics are preserved, but the reuse factor decreases for almost all layers and tensors, as compared to processing dense tensors.
 Primarily, this is due to the reduced number of effectual MACs.
-For example, for FC layers or MLPs, weight reuse can drop below one.
-It means that even if a weight matrix consists of NZs, some of them are never used due to the unavailability of matching NZs in the input activation tensor.
-Similarly, the reuse of partial summations decreases because effectual MACs per partial summation decreases with sparsity.
+For example, for MLPs without batching, weight reuse can drop below one.
+It means that even if a weight matrix consists of NZs, some of them are never used due to the unavailability of matching NZs in input activations.
+As an exception, reuse of weights remains the same, when activation sparsity is absent (e.g., EfficientNetB0 \cite{lu2019efficient}, BERT \cite{devlin2019bert}).
+Similarly, with dense weights, low or moderate reuse of activations remains the same for DW-CONV or 'excite' layers, respectively.

+The reuse of partial summations also decreases since effectual MACs per partial summation decrease with sparsity.
 Note that each output activation element still needs to be populated or assembled before ReLU/encoding.
-It is important to note that even if sparsity reduces the reuse, the available reuse can be still high (e.g., from $1E+02$ to $1E+04$) and should be leveraged for efficient accelerations.
+Due to sparsity and fewer input channels, the reuse is low or moderate in 'expansion' layers.
+Similarly, small matrices in processing individual attention heads exhibit low reuse.
+The reuse remains high for 'reduce' layers in CNNs or query and value processing and FC layers in NLP models.
+To sum up, although sparsity reduces the reuse of tensors, there can be high data reuse for many layers (up to $1E+04$), which should be exploited for efficient accelerations.